Cost Sharing in Two-Sided Markets: Preliminaries

 We next describe the mechanism properties that appear in our results.

-\paragraph{Efficiency} A mechanism is {\em efficient} if it maximizes social welfare, i.e., the total value of matched buyers minus the total cost of sellers.
-A mechanism is {\em $\alpha$-efficient} if it achieves an $\alpha$ approximation to the social welfare.
+\paragraph{\textbf{Efficiency}} A mechanism is {\em efficient} if it maximizes the gain from trade, i.e., the total value of matched buyers minus the total cost of sellers.
+A mechanism is {\em $\alpha$-efficient} if it achieves an $\alpha$ approximation to the optimal gains from trade.

-\paragraph{Budget balance (BB)} A mechanism is {\em ex-ante (weakly) BB} if the expected sum of prices extracted from the buyers is equal to (at least) the expected sum of wages paid to the sellers.
+\paragraph{\textbf{Weak budget balance (BB)}} A mechanism is {\em ex-ante weakly BB} if the expected sum of prices extracted from the buyers is at least equal to the expected sum of wages paid to the sellers.

-\paragraph{Individual rationality (IR)} A mechanism is {\em ex-ante IR} if every agent has non-negative expected utility before all types are drawn.
+\paragraph{\textbf{Individual rationality (IR)}} A mechanism is {\em ex-ante IR} if every agent has non-negative expected utility before all types are drawn.
 We say a mechanism is $\epsilon$ ex-ante IR if the agent expected utilities are at least $-\epsilon$.

-\paragraph{Incentive compatibility} A solution is {\em dominant strategy incentive compatible} (DSIC) if an agent cannot improve her utility by misreporting her type, even after learning the types of other agents.
+\paragraph{\textbf{Incentive compatibility}} A solution is {\em dominant strategy incentive compatible} (DSIC) if an agent cannot improve her utility by misreporting her type, even after learning the types of other agents.

 In addition to these standard properties, we are interested in obtaining solutions that are {\em in the core} of the cost-sharing game, something that would encourage agents to adhere to the platform's solution and stay in its market.